 DELTA Output Level.
-The Delta/Sum Ratio control, Figure 17, sets the level of the Delta Channel signal relative to that of the Sum Channel signal.
+The Delta/Sum Ratio control, Figure 19, sets the level of the Delta Channel signal relative to that of the Sum Channel signal.
 The adjustment range of this control is from -41.75 to +12.0 dB, in 0.25 dB increments.
-The Boresight Control can disable the use of the Delta/Sum ratio control.